rahulsemwal/edify/README.md

 - [ ] TASK: Provide support for other languages apart from `HTML`, `JS` and `CSS`.

 # Contribution
-  - I would love to welcome more contributors who can contribute to make it even richer than it is today.
+  - I would love to welcome more contributors to make it even richer than it is today.
-  - Contribution is so simple, first take a fork, go through the documentation above, work on pending tasks or create issue and at last give a pull request, that's all.
+  - Contribution is so simple.
+First take a fork, go through the documentation above, work on pending tasks or create issue and at last give a pull request. that's all.
   - Once you take fork then you need to run a server at root folder of the project and access examples/index.html over browser through localhost.
   - Server: `google 200 ok`, `node http` or any server which launch `localhost`.
   - I am always open for the communication and I would prefer to communicate on github issue chat or on my linked-in chat (https://www.linkedin.com/in/rahul-semwal/).